 If students become involved in anti-social behaviour outside of school and are wearing the Burnside uniform the school can put in place sanctions in line with the Behaviour for Learning policy.
 The school will take steps to address inappropriate behaviour outside of school immediately before and after school if we consider it necessary.
-Any behaviour during school holidays or weekends will not be deemed to be the responsibility of the school.
+We will take seriously any behaviour that damages the reputation of our school community, particularly if a criminal offence has been committed.

-Issues involving social media and any form of bullying or harassment which take place outside of school hours should be referred to the Police if necessary.
+Issues involving social media and any form of bullying or harassment which takes place outside of school hours should be referred to the Police, if necessary.
 The school will follow national guidelines around the use of social media and will work with parents and carers to ensure students remain safe online, however we do encourage parents to enforce social media age restrictions with their children.
 We have significantly reduced the number of social media related incidents in school since the introduction of the ban of mobile phones (see section 7) and we would encourage parents to take their own measures to keep their child safe online.
 We are happy to provide advice and support in school on this but cannot take responsibility for posts made outside of school hours off site.